 - The Library does not advocate or endorse the viewpoints of organizations using its meeting rooms; no group may imply library endorsement or sponsorship of events. - Organizations publicizing speakers or meetings must identify themselves as the sponsoring organization in all advertisements. - Meeting activities must be contained within the meeting room; groups are not permitted to advertise their services or products to library patrons. - Vendors may sell their services or products in our library spaces when in partnership with library events or programs and permission has been granted by the Director. - Tape, command strips, putty, etc. are prohibited on library surfaces.
 Groups are not permitted to affix signs or materials on any doors, windows, walls, ceilings, furniture or other library surfaces.
-Mounted display rails are provided in the rooms for hanging signs. - Per Indiana Fire Code, lighted candles are not permitted. - The Library assumes no liability for any loss or damage that may result from use of the meeting room by the sponsoring group or attendees to a program. - Each group using the meeting room takes full responsibility for any damages incurred resulting from its use.
-All damages will be charged to the group, and abuse of the facility will be cause for denying further usage to the group. - Exceptions to these policies may be made by approval of the Library Director.
+Mounted display rails are provided in the rooms for hanging signs. - Per Indiana Fire Code, lighted candles and chafing fuel cans are not permitted. - The Library assumes no liability for any loss or damage that may result from use of the meeting room by the sponsoring group or attendees to a program. - Each group using the meeting room takes full responsibility for any damages incurred resulting from its use.
+All damages will be charged to the group, and abuse of the facility will be cause for denying further usage to the group. - Exceptions to any of these policies are at the discretion of the Library Director.